JurgenHasmeta22/movielandia/README.md

-# MovieLandia Full-Stack
+# MovieLandia24 - Next.js Web App

-MovieLandia Frontend is a modern web application for discovering and sharing movies and TV series.
+MovieLandia24 is a modern web application for discovering and sharing movies and TV series.
 Built using Next.js for a fast and efficient frontend, with a beautiful and responsive UI.

 ## Features